akkefa/ml-notes/docs/probability/discrete_distributions.md

 A Poisson rv $X \sim Poisson(\lambda)$ is a discrete rv that describes the total number of events that happen in a certain time period.

+#### Parameter
+The Poisson distribution is defined by a single parameter, lambda (λ),

+which is the mean number of occurrences during an observation unit.
+A rate of occurrence is simply the mean count per standard observation period.
+For example, a call center might receive an average of 32 calls per hour.

 ### Example

 1. \# of vehicles crossing a bridge in one day